yochannah/carpentries.org/_posts/2021/07/2021-07-07-carpentries-governance.md

 ---
 layout: page
-authors: ["Lex Nederbragt", “Executive Council”]
+authors: ["Lex Nederbragt", "Executive Council"]
 teaser: "We are clarifying the roles and responsibilities of the Executive Council"
 title: "On the governance of The Carpentries"
 date: 2021-07-07